-U.S. Department of Commerce Invests $7.1 Million to Improve Disaster Resilience at the Big Pasco Industrial Center in Pasco, Washington
+U.S. Department of Commerce Invests to Support Food Processing Sector in Pasco, Washington

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $7.1 million grant to the Port of Pasco in Pasco, Washington, to make roadway and storm water management improvements needed to support the continuous operation of the Big Pasco Industrial Center.
-According to grantee estimates, the project is expected to create 270 jobs and retain 100 jobs.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $3 million grant to the city of Pasco, Washington, to make water infrastructure improvements needed to serve food processing and other businesses in the region.
+The grant, which will be matched with $3.9 million in local funds, will serve a Tax Cuts and Jobs Act designated Opportunity Zone, and is expected to help create or retain 700 jobs and generate nearly $36 million in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)